 Global Studies Bachelor’s Degree students should discuss their possible concentration areas, language or methods electives, study abroad options, and internship opportunities for their Engaged Citizenship Common Experience (ECCE) with their advisor as well as with Global Studies program director Dr. Adriana Crocker.

 Political Science Master’s Degree Students

-Political Science Master’s Degree students should be sure to discuss the Master’s Closure Requirements with their faculty advisor.
+Political Science Master’s Degree students should be sure to discuss their upcoming courses (Political Science M.A.
+Course Planning Guide) and the Master’s Closure Requirements with their faculty advisor.

 You should email your advisor to further discuss your curriculum plans and academic goals.
 (Please note that it is up to you to contact your advisor.)
 When initially contacting your advisor, please include your UIN and your completed proposed course plan outlining when you plan on completing each required course and potential electives.